 Carbs Aren’t the Enemy If Controlled Properly

 The carb craze has been around for a while, and it doesn’t seem like it’s going away.
 It’s not that people advocating low carbs are dead wrong; it’s just that context matters.
-If you are transitioning into a strength training for beginners routine, your carb needs are different from a person who is living in a more sedentary manner.
+If you are transitioning into a beginners routine, your carb needs are different from a person who is living in a more sedentary manner.
 You have additional energy needs in the form of glycogen to fuel your workouts.

 - When you are looking to build lean muscle get 2 grams of carbs for every pound that you weigh per day.